OSNEXUS/qsansible/README.md

 ## Step 3: Navigate to the playbook directory.

-Playbooks can be found in the qs_ansible_modules git repository `./path/to/dir/qs_ansible_modules/playbooks/`
+Playbooks can be found in the qsansible git repository `./path/to/dir/qsansible/playbooks/`

 ## Step 4: Now you have all of the prerequisits neeeded.
 Run the playbook in verbose mode using the following command: